DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 ## New Workflow

 ### Art Workflow

-- Poly count limit: 3K is like the hard limit.
-No more than 1-2k per environmental asset.
-It really depends, but we really want it to be lower
-- Alex (Concept Art) -> Check 1 (Leadership) -> 3D Artists (low - mid - high - UV) -> Check 2 -> Rylan (Texture) -> Check 3 -> Designer

 Before we even start the favelas, we need to create some sort of test level that reflects how we want the real level to play.